CardCaster-UCD/CardCasterGame/ProjectDocument.md

 This audio was tied to the instantiation of a prefab, so for the implementation, I added this audio source as a component of the Wind prefab.

 For Fireball and FireBlast, they are both tied to the Fireball prefab but FireBlast created many Fireballs so I couldn't simply add the audio source as a component of the prefab or else the FireBlast audio would be very loud and garbled.
 Instead, I made an audio source on the playerController script and passed in the needed audios as fields of the playerController script, and used `PlayOneShot()` to play the audio when the action was executed.
+This method is used for Speedup and Grunt as well.

 [link to code in playerController script](https://github.com/CardCaster-UCD/CardCasterGame/blob/a957a9dd52c12c7b03821def52426d829c0eb7ed/Assets/Scripts/PlayerController.cs#L24)